 2) Telephone meetings

 Phones removed the location barrier to running productive, fast-moving meetings.
 It allows for better idea exchange thanks to the non-verbal communication (tone of voice) compared to written communication.
+Cloud phone systems can accelerate onboarding and overall team collaboration.

 3) Video conferencing